by Tim Kirk

 Magnetically striped cards became problematic when it became easy to deploy technology to counterfeit cards by recording stolen cardholder data onto magnetic strips of blank cards.
 This meant that cardholder data snatched through a security breach could be transferred to the magnetic strip of another card—even a hotel key card.
 The primary defense against this type of breach was to make merchants and point of sale developers accountable for cardholder data security.

 EMV technology was developed in Europe as another line of defense against data breaches and payment card counterfeiting.
 Although there have been data breaches involving EMV technology, they are very few and far between.
 Plans to deploy EMV chips in the U.S. were delayed when the Durbin Amendment, which took effect in 2011, created a new classification of payment cards, resulting in the need for major adaptation and restructuring of the EMV system.
 This is the main reason the payment card industry has missed its deadline of October 2015 for a complete migration to EMV chipped cards.
 Currently, only about 70% of issued cards are chip enabled.
 When the transition is complete, chips will replace strips and PINs will replace signatures.

 Clearing Up the Confusion

 Most confusion regarding EMV migration regards a shift in merchant liability.
-This shift in liability only effects the possibility chargebacks due to counterfeit fraud in a card present environment.
+This shift in liability only affects the possibility of chargebacks due to counterfeit fraud in a card present environment.
 Does this increased probability of losing revenue due to chargebacks for merchants who have not transitioned to EMV technology?
-Yes, but not nearly as much as some in the payment card industry want merchants to believe.
+Yes, but not nearly as much as some in the payment card industry wants merchants to believe.

 Make the Switch